 One of the common problems climate change scientists and others who study human and natural systems face today is understanding the interactions between population and environment.

 Because our planet is complex.
-We need internationally comparable data at a global scale for characteristics such as human population, land use, land cover, and climate.
+We need comparable data at a global scale for human population, land use, land cover, and climate.
 On top of that, we need a deeper understanding of how space changes with time.

-As we’re about to show, TerraPop can help better understand this complex problem through harmonized data delivery.
+As we’re about to show, TerraPop can help better understand this complex problem through its harmonized data.

 But you don’t need to to be a scientist to understand how to use it.

 We’re so excited about TerraPop that we’ve added it to our top 10 list of GIS data sources.

 TerraPop or “Terra Populus” is the only system that incorporates and integrates both census data from over 160 countries around the world.
 Also, it includes environmental data describing land cover, land use, and climate.
 From more than 80 countries around the world, the census data in TerraPop include individual and household-level records.
 And the aggregate data spans up to six decades, from the 1960s to the present.

 The unique thing about it is how it can be used to explore temporal and spatial changes.
 Not only researchers, but everyone now has a tool to attain and investigate transformative changes in the human-environment system in geographic space.

 Area-level, Micro-data & Raster Data

 TerraPop makes it possible for you to download big data in any of three data structures workflows: area-level, raster and micro-data.